nuuuwan/news_lk3_data/README.md

 *2024-02-06 16:44:00* · [`adaderanalk`](https://www.adaderana.lk/news/97052/gazette-issued-confirming-keheliyas-resignation-from-minister-post) · `en`

-A gazette notification has been issued confirming the resignation of Keheliya Rambukwella as the Environment Minister.
-He was arrested last week over his alleged complicity in the substandard human immunoglobulin procurement scandal.
+A gazette notification has been published, confirming the resignation of Keheliya Rambukwella as the Environment Minister.
+He was arrested last week in connection with the substandard human immunoglobulin procurement scandal.

-Earlier today, it was reported that the former health minister had tendered his resignation to President Ranil Wickremesinghe, who in return, had accepted it.
+Earlier today, reports revealed that the former health minister had tendered his resignation to President Ranil Wickremesinghe, who in return, had accepted it.

 The SLPP parliamentarian was arrested on February 02 after he arrived at the Criminal Investigation Department (CID) to record a statement.
-He was grilled for nearly 10 hours before being placed under arrest.
+He was reportedly interrogated for nearly 10 hours before being placed under arrest.

-He was remanded the following day, until February 15, and was admitted to the Prison Hospital later that day.
-During the court proceedings, the prosecution told the Maligakanda Magistrate Lochani Abeywickrama that Rambukwella removed the suppliers registered with the National Medicines Regulatory Authority (NMRA) and enabled unregistered suppliers to enter the procurement process.

 ...